Pasadena Work Injury Lawyer

 If you suffer a serious injury on the job in Pasadena, you may have many legal options for seeking compensation.
 Those options could include filing a workers’ compensation claim, a personal injury claim or a combination of both.
 However, you may never realize all of your options unless you consult with an experienced Pasadena work injury lawyer.

-At Michael P. Fleming & Associates, P.C., we know how to prepare and win work injury cases.
+At Fleming Law, P.C., we know how to prepare and win work injury cases.
 We can meet with you right away to review your case and help you to understand your legal rights and the options available to you.
 Our goal will be to recover the maximum compensation for you so you can get the medical care you need and the security that you deserve as you move forward.
 To learn more, contact us today and receive a free consultation about your case.

 What Are Common Types of Work Injuries?

 Over the decades, the attorneys of Fleming Law, P.C., have helped injured workers throughout Texas.
 Because of our background, we understand the unique issues that different types of workplace injuries present, including those which involve: